nmassardot/nmassardot/README.md

   - Detailed Software Design
   - Introduction to Programming
   - Introduction to Economics
-- 🌱 I’m currently learning about NeoVim.
-I like to write about the things I learn
 - 😄 I’m looking to collaborate on projects and Open Source
 - ⚡ A useful shortcut cheatsheet: https://usethekeyboard.com/